 - If you do not have a RI Driver’s License you must also add the Motorcycle out of state license fee ($100) to your cart in the online registration system before checking out.

 - If you miss your first range, do not come prepared, or are late, you will be required to re-register and pay the $60 Motorcycle Range Reschedule Fee.

 - To request special accommodations, e-mail Anthony Ricci, [email protected].
 Student disability status information is strictly confidential, and the process may take 7-14 days.

-- Each student must successfully complete all 13 hours of the course which includes a 3-hour online eCourse and two 5-hour ranges with a riding skills test.
-Unsuccessful completion will result in a $60.00 retake fee.
+- Each student must successfully complete approximately 15 hours of the course which includes an online eCourse and an in person training (Time may vary depending on student’s pace). completion will result in a $60.00 retake fee.
 Sign up here for the Motorcycle Range Reschedule Fee.
 Second failure will result in retaking the entire course.

 - You must apply for your permit at the DMV within six months of receiving your certificate of completion.
 Once expired, you can take a riding skills retest for $60 (if you have taken the test in the last 12 months).
 After one year, you must retake the entire course.

 - See the DMV website for more information about Motorcycle Licenses.

 - Duplicate/Replacement Certificates: To request a duplicate certificate of completion, please complete our online registration form here.
 There is a $20 charge for a duplicate certificate.